Islands (Scotland) Act 2018: National Islands Plans

-In 2019, the first National Plan was published.
+In 2019, the first National Islands Plan was published.
 In 2021, the Scottish Government published an "action plan" on implementation of the plan.
 In 2022, the Scottish Government released an "implementation route map" for implementing the National Islands Plan.
 The next plan is to be published in 2025.

-Island Communities Impact Assessments
+Island communities impact assessments

-The Act requires Scottish ministers to specifically consider island communities and publish island communities impact assessments.
+The act requires Scottish ministers to specifically consider island communities and publish island communities impact assessments.
 Island communities may request a retrospective island communities impact assessment.
 The Scottish Government must consult island communities when developing policies that affect the islands.

 Shetland mapping requirement

 When publishing in a map of Scotland, Scottish Government bodies must display the Shetland Islands in a manner that accurately and proportionately represents their geographical location in relation to the rest of Scotland.

 Protection of the Constituency of Na h-Eileanan an Iar

 The Scottish Parliament constituency of Na h-Eileanan an Iar is given a protected status.